front-matter/blog2/_posts/2008-06-03-finding-differences-between_03.markdown

  }
 ```

-This is a nice example of where the new [diff module](http://chem-bla-ics.blogspot.com/2008/06/finding-differences-between.html)
+This is a nice example of where the new [diff module <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/06/01/finding-differences-between.html)
 is useful.
 Instead of dumping to long IAtom.toString()s, the output now gives output like:

 ```